Accenture/generator-mario/README.md

 Last option you will face is whether you want to use Arcanist config files or not.

 Appart from invoking the main generator.
-AOWP Marionette generator comes with couple of sub-generators that helps you scaffold not only the initial project structure but additional parts of the code in a *feature* structured way.
+Marionette generator comes with couple of sub-generators that helps you scaffold not only the initial project structure but additional parts of the code in a *feature* structured way.
 List of available sub-generators can be found in the sub-generators section.

 ### Naming Conventions

-AOWP marionette generator comes with baked in code style guides and naming conventions.
+Marionette generator comes with baked in code style guides and naming conventions.
 It is important that you know what some these conventions are before you start using the generator to keep the code consistent.

 The most important is the difference between the **file naming conventions** and the **variable naminng coventions**. **Files** follow the **hypen case** (my-file-model.js) where **variables/contructors** follow the **camel case** (MyModel, MyCollection) conventions.